opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using the Smart Fill Handle
 '''''''''''''''''''''''''''
-The Fill Handle allows you to edit cells directly from within the Xsheet.
+The Fill Handle allows you to edit cells directly from within the Xsheet/Timeline.

-It is the small tab appearing at the bottom of the cell selection.
+It's the small tab appearing at the bottom of the cell selection in the Xsheet, or at the right of the cell selection in the Timeline.
 By dragging this handle you can repeat a cell or a group of cells, you can add cells, or you can delete the last cells of a sequence.
 The behavior of the handle is smart: this means that the way cells are repeated, added, or deleted depends on the selection content.

-.. note:: Editing cells with the Fill Handle makes the cells placed below the selection shift up or down.
+.. note:: Editing cells with the Fill Handle makes the cells placed below the selection to shift up/down in the Xsheet (or the cells placed to the right of the selection to shift left/right in the Timeline).

-.. tip:: **To edit cell content with the Fill Handle:**
+.. tip:: **To edit cell content with the Fill Handle in the Xsheet:**

     Do one of the following: